Struct strided::MutStride

 fn get_mut<'b>(&'b mut self, n: usize) -> Option<&'b mut T>

-Returns a reference to the n
+Returns a reference to the nth element of self, or None

-if n
+if n is out-of-bounds.

 fn iter_mut<'b>(&'b mut self) -> MutItems<'b, T>